 Again using positive psychology, I go out of my way to be kind to others who need help as well.
 In my world of writing my thoughts for five years, I call it unexpected and positive enlightenment.

-I know a woman who happens to be a positive phycologist.
+I know a woman, Barbara, who happens to be a positive phycologist.
 She found my site and asked to be a contributor.
-This happened less than a year ago and she writes a column on Honey Good once a month.
+This happened over a year ago and she writes a column on Honey Good once a month.
 After we chatted over the phone, I realized what I had done as a layperson through my writings.

-Tending to walk on the sunny side of the street, I smell the flowers every day in some way by kissing America, holding my ultimate concierge’s hand, looking forward not backward and spending time with my family and close friends.
-Certainly laughing, learning, giving and sharing are so important.
+Tending to walk on the sunny side of the street, I smell the flowers every day in some way by kissing my pooch, America, holding my Ultimate Concierge’s hand, looking forward not backward, and spending time with my family and close friends.
+Certainly laughing, learning, giving, and sharing are so important.
 A positive outlook is the one aspect that helps keeps everything in line.

 If you feel sorry for yourself, please stop.
 Start living in the present.
 It is a gift.
 Begin to think about what to do now.
 Amazing things can happen.
 Think positively.